 1.3 Instructional Strategies

 The artifact EDTECH502:Fact or Opinion WebQuest was chosen because it is a higher-order thinking activity that integrates online resources, multiple web pages and a CSS menu.
 AECT Standard 1.3 is met by using a WebQuest as a mode of instruction.
-Weinstien (2000) developed a critical thinking frame work and found that, “WebQuests provide students with reliable web sources to enhance their critical thinking skills…WebQuests can expose students to primary sources, so they can form their own ideas from information presented (Leung 2013).
+Weinstein (2000) developed a critical thinking frame work and found that, “WebQuests provide students with reliable web sources to enhance their critical thinking skills…WebQuests can expose students to primary sources, so they can form their own ideas from information presented (Leung 2013).
 I was able to use this WebQuest in my third grade classroom.
 The students enjoyed it and by the end they fully understood the concept of fact and opinion.Another artifact that help demonstre instructonal striages is EDTECH502:Jigsaw Internet search activity this site was made for 3rd graders who were studying different types of expository writing.
 This assignment allows students to work in group to become experts of their topic.
 This artifact meets AECT Standard 1.3 Instructional Strategies because jigsaw is types of instructional strategy that can help learners understand new information.
 A jigsaw is another proven effective instructional strategy in the classroom.
 I was also able to use this in my classroom and the students ask if we could do more assignments like this because they enjoyed it so much.
-Finally I also choose EDTECH502:Copyright scavenger hunt to help reflect my mastery of this standard.
+I also choose EDTECH502:Copyright scavenger hunt to help reflect my mastery of this standard.
 This artifact meets AECT Standard 1.3 Instructional Strategies because it demonstrates an instructional strategy that students can use to help them learn in the classroom.
 The strategy can be used in many different ways in instruction.

 1.4 Learner Characteristics